tamunoWoks/drivers_assessment/rough.md

 58. When approaching the rear of a stopped school bus that has its alternately flashing red lights activated, a driver must:
     **= Stop behind the bus and wait until the alternating red lights stop flashing.**
 ---
 59. When travelling in urban areas, drivers should scan the road approaximately:
-    **= **
+    **= 12 to 15 seconds ahead.**
+---